-Serve up these cheese-filled gluten free stuffed mushrooms for a crowd-pleasing appetizer!
+Serve up these cheese-filled gluten free stuffed mushrooms for a mouthwatering appetizer everyone will love!
 This recipe uses simple ingredients that combine to make a delicious bite-sized appetizer.
 You will love how easy this sausage stuffed mushroom recipe is to make!

 If you love appetizers as much as I do, here are some of the best gluten free appetizer recipes on the blog!